 Go Bioluminescent kayaking

 See Florida’s glowing bioluminescent waters at the Merritt Island National Wildlife Refuge near Titusville.
 While tours are offered year-round, late May-October is the best time to go, as this is when the bioluminescent Dinoflagellates (phytoplankton) are visible.
 Make sure to schedule your tour as close to a new moon as possible.
-A few of our favorite tour operators are Get Up and Go Kayaking (clear kayaks) and A Day Away Kayak Tours.
+A Day Away Kayak Tours.

 Cost: $39.95-$65 per person